mautrix/docs/bridges/go/setup.md

 ## Configuring and running
 1. Copy `example-config.yaml` to `config.yaml`
 2. Update the config to your liking.
-   * You need to make sure that the `address` and `domain` field point to your homeserver.
+   * You'll at least need to update the `address` and `domain` in the homeserver section, the database address, and the `permissions` section.
-   * You will also need to add your user under the `permissions` section.
 3. Generate the appservice registration file by running `./mautrix-$bridge -g`.
    * You can use the `-c` and `-r` flags to change the location of the config and registration files.
 They default to `config.yaml` and